-If you mail your camper a letter or package, you must send them extra early to ensure they arrive on time.
+If you mail your camper a letter or package, you must send them extra, extra early to ensure they arrive on time.
 Include your campers name and camp session on the outside of the envelope and mail to:

 Campers Name, Session

 Help sign up a first time camper this summer, and both you and your new camper friend will receive $20 in non-refundable barter bucks for the Trading Post.